Uruguayan Air Force Flight 571: Climbing the western peak

 The survivors' expedition had to climb the western rim of the glacier cirque before descending into Chile.
 Santuario y monumento de la tragedia de Andes, the rock pile memorializing the victims and survivors is in the foreground.

 Based on the aircraft's broken altimeter, they thought they were at 7000 ft, when they were actually at 12,020 ft.
 They also believed, based on the co-pilot's dying words, that they had overflown Curicó, near the western edge of the Andes.
 They thought the closest help lay due west.
 As a result, they only brought along a three-day supply of meat for the three of them.
 Parrado wore three pairs of jeans, three sweaters over a polo shirt and four pairs of socks wrapped in a plastic shopping bag.

 They had no rock climbing gear, no area map, no compass and no climbing experience.
 On 12 December 1972, Parrado, Canessa and Vizintín began climbing out of the glacier at an elevation of 12,020 ft.
-Instead of climbing the somewhat lower ridge to the south, they headed straight up the steep 30-60º headwall slope of the mountain ridge.
+Instead of climbing the somewhat lower ridge to the south, they headed straight up the steep 30–60º headwall slope of the mountain ridge.
 They thought they could climb the ridge top in a day.
 Parrado took the lead with the other two often asking him to slow down.
 The thin oxygen-poor air made climbing difficult.
 During certain sections of the climb, they sank up to their hips in the summer-softened snow.

 The improvised sleeping bag they shared kept them alive through the nights.
 In the documentary film Stranded, Canessa described how on the first night they had difficulty finding level ground to place the sleeping bag on.
 A blizzard blew fiercely and they finally found a rocky ledge at the edge of a cliff level enough for the sleeping bag.
 Canessa said it was the worst night of his life.
 The climb was slow and tedious.
 The survivors at the base camp watched them climb for three long days.

+On 13 December, their second day climbing the mountain, Canessa thought he saw a line along the valley to the east, and believed it to be a road.
+He tried to persuade Parrado to head in that direction, but Parrado thought the idea was crazy and would not consider it.